gameblabla/blog/_posts/2017-04-30-yugioh-games.markdown

 <p>I won’t cover all the Yu-Gi-Oh games mind you, only some of them.
  <br />
-The first Yu-Gi-Oh game ever released was Yu-Gi-Oh!
-Monster Capsule: Breed and Battle for the PS1.</p>
+The first Yu-Gi-Oh game ever released was <b>Yu-Gi-Oh!
+Monster Capsule: Breed and Battle</b> for the PS1.</p>

-<p>I never played the game but it looks like a tactical rpg game. (with some virtual pet elements, according to some ppl)</p>
+<p>I never played the game but it looks like a tactical rpg game.<br>
+(with some virtual pet elements, according to some ppl)</p>

 <p>The odd thing is that the monsters look nothing like the real cards or even the anime.
 <br />